StewedDownSteve/Dr-khalil-marrar-public/README.md

 # Dr. Khalil Marrar - Professional Website with Decap CMS Blog.
 (In Progress)
-This is a project im finishing up for a Profressor and Writer from the Chicago area.
-He Orginally had a squarespace website but wanted something more up to date and proffesional looking.
+This is a project im finishing up for a professor and Writer from the Chicago area.
+He Originally had a squarespace website but wanted something more up to date and proffesional looking.

 ## Jan 2025
 Currently working on importing all past blog posts into his new CMS blog.
 Aqating Squarespace to release his domain to start publishing